kevinmama/PlanetDefend/readme.txt

-Planet Defend(PLD) is a mod of starsector (By Alex, http://fractalsoftworks.com/).
+Planet Defend(PLD) is a mod of starsector (starsector is a STG game By Alex, http://fractalsoftworks.com/).

 Current Features:
 1. Mother Ship (the only feature activate in compatible mod)